dstackai/dstack/examples/deployment/nim/README.md

+---
+title: Deploying LLMs with dstack using NIM
+description: "This example shows how to deploy Llama 3.1 to any cloud or on-premises environment using NVIDIA NIM and dstack."
+---

 # NIM

-This example shows how to deploy LLama 3.1 with `dstack` using [NIM :material-arrow-top-right-thin:{ .external }](https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html){:target="_blank"}.
+This example shows how to deploy LLama 3.1 using [NVIDIA NIM :material-arrow-top-right-thin:{ .external }](https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html){:target="_blank"} and `dstack`.

 ??? info "Prerequisites"
     Once `dstack` is [installed](https://dstack.ai/docs/installation), go ahead clone the repo, and run `dstack init`.